Chris-Dussourd/Epilepsy-Jitter-Code/README.md

 # To run this code.

+I recommend reviewing the user guide.
+Quick start instructions are provided below.

 1. Download all .m files into the same directory.

 2. Open Seizure_Detection_And_Jitter_Analysis_Main in MATLAB.
 Run the code.

-3. The seizure detection GUI will pop up and prompt you for a file to analyze.
+3. Select a .mat recording file.

-4. Select one of the files of data to analyze (Ex: MEA_MT5_Chan0to3_Recording.mat).
+4. Select spike time data (optional)

 5. The data will be graphed onto the GUI.
 Take the following steps in order to record spike times of the seizure waveform.